keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

 # The Reconciliation Cycle - Revisited

-> In the introduction, we presented the reconciliation cycle in an operator controller as followed:
+> In the introduction, we presented the reconciliation cycle in a resource controller as followed:

 ![](../assets/resource-controller-reconciliation-cycle.png)